 3. Farmer's walkHave you ever shaken a strongman's hand?
 It leaves you feeling like a little school girl.

 The farmer's walk is a versatile, yet accessible training tool for all levels.
-For domineering grip strength that is vital to deadlifting and pull ups, and for functional cardio the farmer's walk has little competition.
+For domineering grip strength that is vital to deadlifting and pull ups, and

 First, make sure your hands are central to the grip.
 Second, get tight.
 The initial pull off the floor is similar to a deadlift.
 Inhale into your belly, not your chest.
 You don't want an elongated spine when you pull.
 Once the bars are off the floor get tall and pin the shoulders back.
 Lastly, take small, fast steps.